 - Gather all the ingredients.
 Most Japanese recipes would say to gently clean the kombu with a damp cloth.
 However, these days, kombu is quite clean, so just make sure it doesn't have any mold spots and it's ready to use.
 Do not wash or wipe off the white powdery substance, as it has lots of umami.
 Put the water and kombu in a large bottle or measuring cup and let it steep on the counter for at least 30 minutes (or ideally, 2-3 hours in the summertime and 4-5 hours in the wintertime).
 You can also cold brew the kombu dashi overnight in the refrigerator.

-- Add the kombu and water to a medium saucepan.
+- Add 1 piece kombu (dried kelp) and 4 cups water to a medium saucepan.
 If you have cold brew Kombu Dashi (previous step), add the Kombu Dashi and hydrated kombu to the pot.

 - Turn on the heat to medium low and slowly bring it to almost boiling, about 10 minutes.
 Just before the dashi starts boiling gently, remove the kombu from the pot (discard or repurpose it in other recipes—suggestions follow).
 If you leave the kombu in the pot, the dashi will become slimy and bitter.

-- Add the katsuobushi and bring it back to a boil again.
+- Add 1 cup katsuobushi (dried bonito flakes) and bring it back to a boil again.
 Once the dashi is boiling, reduce the heat, simmer for just 30 seconds, and turn off the heat.

 - Let the katsuobushi sink to the bottom, for about 10 minutes.
 Meanwhile, you can prepare the soup ingredients.